 by Pride Transport | Jan 21, 2019

-Pride Partners With Utah Food Bank
+Pride and the Utah Food Bank - A long-term partnership.

 Safety and treating drivers with respect and care are cornerstones of Pride Transport — it’s what they were built on and it’s how they continue to operate today.
 Pride’s care and respect extend beyond their own employees and their influence reaches deep into the community spreading as much good as possible.
 Pride provides their employees with opportunities to participate in a number of charities either through payroll deductions or a multitude of volunteer opportunities.
 One of Pride’s favorite charities is the Utah Food Bank.